sillitoe/perl-domain-parser/README.md

-# Parsing a CSV file into a data structure
+# Perl: writing a simple protein domain parser

 So, we have the following data in a file: